+918800445497

 An understanding of operational efficiency and financial health is provided by profitability ratios, which define a company's ability to turn a profit in terms of revenue, assets, or equity.
 Return on equity (ROE) for shareholders' return, return on assets (ROA) for economic use, net profit margin for overall profitability, and gross profit margin, which evaluates productivity, are important profit margins.

-• Gross profit margin: The gross profit margin, which shows profitability at the production level, is the percentage of revenue that is higher than the cost of products sold.
-(Revenue - Cost of Goods Sold) / Revenue is the formula.
+• Gross Profit Margin: The gross profit margin, which shows profitability at the production level, is the percentage of revenue that is higher than the cost of goods sold.
+The formula used is: (Revenue - Cost of Goods Sold) / Revenue.

-• Net Profit Margin: The ability of a business to turn income into actual profit after all costs are deducted is reflected in its net profit margin.
-Net Income / Revenue is the formula.
+• Net Profit Margin: This ratio reflects a business's ability to turn income into actual profit after all costs are deducted.
+The formula used is: Net Income / Revenue.

-• Return on Assets (ROA): Recognize how well a company utilizes its assets to generate profit, evaluating overall performance.
-The formula uses net income / total assets.
+• Return on Assets (ROA): This ratio measures how well a company utilizes its assets to generate profit, evaluating overall performance.
+The formula used is: Net Income / Total Assets.

-Efficiency ratios examine how well a business earns money and manages expenses using its assets and liabilities.
-They help in evaluating resource management and operational efficiency.
-Accounts Receivable Turnover, which shows how well a business collects debts, Asset Turnover, which records revenue in a single container, and Inventory Turnover, which shows how quickly inventory is sold, are important performance metrics.
+Efficiency ratios examine how well a business **earns money and manages expenses** using its assets and liabilities.
+They help evaluate **resource management** and operational efficiency.
+Key performance metrics include **Accounts Receivable Turnover**, which measures how effectively a business collects debts, **Asset Turnover**, which tracks revenue generation, and **Inventory Turnover**, which shows how quickly inventory is sold and restocked.

 Normal Performance Range:

-• Accounts Receivable Turnover Ratio: Evaluates how well a company collects outstanding debts from customers.
-A high ratio indicates a strong credit policy and good collections.
-Net Credit Sales / Average Accounts Receivable is the formula.
+• Accounts Receivable Turnover Ratio: This ratio evaluates how efficiently a company collects outstanding debts from customers.
+A higher ratio reflects a strong credit policy and effective collections.
+The formula used is: Net Credit Sales / Average Accounts Receivable.

-By considering the company's ability to settle long-term debt, the debt provides insight into its longevity and stability.
-Creditors and investors can use these criteria to determine sustainability and financial problems.
-Key metrics measure leverage and ability to repay debt-to-equity, interest coverage, and debt-to-equity ratio.
+Solvency ratios measure a company's **ability to settle long-term debt**, providing insights into its **longevity and financial stability**.
+Creditors and investors use these metrics to evaluate a company's **sustainability and potential financial risks**.
+Key solvency ratios include **Debt-to-Equity**, **Interest Coverage**, and **Debt-to-Asset** ratios.

 Common Ratios of Solvency: